-Highlights of the last 62 years are chronicled below.
+Highlights of the company’s history are chronicled below.

 |1947||Central Gulf Steamship Corporation (Central Gulf) was founded by the late Niels F. Johnsen and his sons, Niels W. Johnsen and Erik F. Johnsen.
 Central Gulf purchases its first vessel, the war-built Liberty Ship SS Horatio Allen, which is renamed Green Wave.|

 |1949||Central Gulf purchases its second vessel, war-built AP-2 Victory, the SS Ouachita Victory, which is renamed SS Green Valley.|